Imperva Incapsula’s annual Bot Traffic Report, now in its fourth year, is a statistical study of the typically imperceptible bot traffic landscape.

 Our next step was to look more closely at the websites in our sample group.

-Last year, we segmented those sites based on the amount of daily visits they received, with the intention of helping website owners better understand their own bot situation.
+Last year, we segmented those sites based on the number of daily visits they received, with the intention of helping website owners better understand their own bot situation.
 This year, we decided to go back to those stats, using them as a basis for a year-over-year analysis.

 Our goal?
 To see if the decline in bot traffic was especially steep for any of those website groups.